s2005/win-cli-mcp-server/README.md

     - `command` (string): Command to execute
     - `workingDir` (optional string): Working directory
   - Returns command output as text, or error message if execution fails
+  - If `workingDir` is omitted, the command runs in the server's active working directory.
+If this has not been set, the tool returns an error.

 - **get_current_directory**
-  - Get the current working directory of the server
+  - Get the server's active working directory
-  - Returns the current working directory path
+  - If the directory is not set, returns a message explaining how to set it

 - **set_current_directory**
-  - Set the current working directory of the server
+  - Set the server's active working directory
   - Inputs:
     - `path` (string): Path to set as current working directory
   - Returns confirmation message with the new directory path, or error message if the change fails